manishreddy1993/NEU-TELE6603-SDN-Virtualization/Assignment1/README.md

 #####Question 2

-Develop and test an OpenFlow 1.5.1 [OpenFlow 1.5.1] (https://www.opennetworking.org/images/stories/downloads/sdn-resources/onf-specifications/openflow/openflow-switch-v1.5.1.pdf) based SDN controller
+Develop and test an OpenFlow 1.5.1  (https://www.opennetworking.org/images/stories/downloads/sdn-resources/onf-specifications/openflow/openflow-switch-v1.5.1.pdf) based SDN controller

 a.
 Take the code of a simple hub
+b.
+Modify the above code in order to turn the hub into a learning switch
+c.
+Modify the above code to develop an OpenFlow 1.5.1 based learning switch

 #####Question 3